 A: We are required to do so in order to comply with Pennsylvania law, specifically ACT 372, which states that any school district provides transportation services to its public school students, it is also required to provide transportation services to those attending schools up to 10 miles from the district boundaries.
 Eliminating those routes is not an option for the school district.

 Q: I did not receive a post card with transportation information and I do not see a bus stop close to my home.
 How far does my child have to walk to school?

 A: The Commonwealth of Pennsylvania has established Walking Distances up to 1.5 miles for elementary students and 2.0 miles for secondary students.
 However, the Centennial School Board has established shorter distances for those living within Centennial School District, as follows:

 These distances may be modified to avoid students walking along designated Hazardous Routes.

-A – You should instruct your child to report any issues of this nature to an adult – be it the bus driver, a teacher or counselor at school, or the building Principal – the Transportation Department will be notified so that we can look into the situation.
-If your child does not feel comfortable doing so, you should call the Transportation Department so that we can investigate and resolve the issue.
+A: You should instruct your child to report any issues of this nature to an adult – be it the bus driver, a teacher or counselor at school, or the building Principal.
+If your child does not feel comfortable doing so, you should call the school directly so that they can investigate and resolve the issue.

 Q: I have a question that is not listed here – who do I ask?